 Powder River Indian War

-The Battle of Powder River, fought on March 17th, 1876, in what is now the U.S. state of Montana.
-The event witnessed an embarrassing defeat for the United States, when a poorly planned attack on a Cheyenne Indian encampment by Colonel Joseph J. Reynolds resulted in significant losses suffered by the United States at the hands of the Native Indians.
-Though Colonel Reynolds managed to damage a sufficient amount of Indian property, the Indians who fought bravely gained confidence from the warfare, and were able to consolidate their powers to resist the demands of the United States in the future years.
+The Battle of Powder River was fought on March 17th, 1876 in what is now the U.S. state of Montana.
+The event witnessed an embarrassing defeat for the United States, when a poorly planned attack on a Cheyenne encampment by Colonel Joseph J. Reynolds resulted in significant losses suffered by the United States at the hands of Native Americans.
+Though Colonel Reynolds managed to damage a sufficient amount of Native property, the Natives who fought bravely gained confidence from the warfare, and were able to consolidate their powers to resist the demands of the United States in the future years.
 After the war, Colonel Reynolds was highly criticized for his misguided tactics, including for leaving several U.S. soldiers on the battlefield in the face of enemy fire, and for losing a large number of horses.
 He was initially suspended from duty for a year, and ultimately never returned to service again.
 This battle occurred almost 11 years after the Powder River Expedition, wherein the United States' Federal forces fought against Cheyenne, Arapaho, and Sioux in what are now the present-day U.S. states of Montana, Nebraska, Wyoming, and South Dakota.
 This earlier expedition also ended without serving the U.S. Federal interest of securing a dominating presence and securing peace in the region.

 Red Cloud's War